How brain inflammation can be controlled? Learn easy steps to practice at home

-How does this effect your brain?
+How does this affect your brain?

 With prolonged inflammation, energy production in brain cells is reduced and can inhibit mental clarity and dampen mood and memory capabilities.
 If left untreated for too long, serious neurological diseases can develop or worsen, such as Alzheimer’s or stroke (2).

 Mood disorders are continually under evaluation, thus far exposing genetics and environmental factors synergistically interacting to initiate onset.
 Physiological mechanisms of such behavioral abnormalities have been highlighted with regards to the imbalances of various hormones and transmitters.
 While certain deficiencies of neurotransmitters, such as serotonin, seem to be at play, newer theories involving brain inflammation have entered the debate.